terramate-io/terramate-docs/cli/reference/functions/tm_startswith.md

 # `tm_startswith` Function

-`tm_startswith` takes two values: a string to check and a prefix string.
-The function returns true if the string begins with that exact prefix.
+The `tm_startswith` function checks if a given string starts with a specified prefix.
+It accepts two arguments: the string to evaluate and the prefix string.
+The function returns true if the string begins with the exact prefix provided.

 ```hcl
 tm_startswith(string, prefix)